2012 American League Championship Series: Game 4

 Game 4 saw Detroit come out swinging early, going up 2–0 on RBI singles by Delmon Young in the first and Avisaíl García in the third.
 The Tigers broke this game open with a pair of two-run home runs by Miguel Cabrera and Jhonny Peralta.
-Yankee starter CC Sabathia exited after just 3 2/3 innings.
+Yankee starter CC Sabathia exited after just 3 2/3 innings and allowing six runs, eventually taking the loss.
 The Tigers' Max Scherzer, meanwhile, maintained a no-hitter until the sixth inning, and struck out 10 batters in his 5 2/3 innings of work.
 The Yankees drove in one run in the sixth, when a triple by Eduardo Núñez was followed by a Nick Swisher double.
 Austin Jackson homered off of Derek Lowe in the seventh inning, and Peralta closed the scoring with his second homer in the eighth off of David Robertson, to give the Tigers an 8–1 lead.
 Former Yankee Phil Coke, who was on the 2009 World Series championship team, closed the game by pitching the final two innings, finishing the series and handing the Yankees their first postseason series sweep since the 1980 American League Championship Series, when they were swept by the Kansas City Royals.
 It was also the first time the Yankees were swept in a best-of-seven series since the 1976 World Series against the Cincinnati Reds and the 4th time overall.

 Delmon Young, who hit .353 in the series with two home runs and six RBI, was named ALCS MVP for 2012.

 The Yankees finished the 2012 postseason hitting a dismal .188, including batting only .157 against Tiger pitching in the ALCS.
-Tiger starters allowed only two earned runs in the ALCS, posting a 0.66 ERA.
+Tiger starters allowed only two earned runs in the ALCS, posting a 0.66 ERA, and the Yankees never held a lead in any inning of the series.
 Miguel Cabrera set a major league record by having at least one hit in all 17 of his League Championship Series games, besting the previous mark of 15 shared by Manny Ramirez and Pete Rose.
 Cabrera has also reached base safely in all 20 of his postseason games with the Tigers, a team record.
+The Tigers also became the first team to ever win three consecutive postseason series against the Yankees, having previously won in 2006 and 2011.

 It would be the last time where the #1 seeded teams from every major professional sports league in North America were defeated until 2019.